toqana/BodyCamera/README.md

 Install and verify Termux on your android device (see Termux download link above).

-This software has been developed and verified on a 5G cell phone (TCL 10 5G UW on the Verizon network) running Android version 10 (kernel version 4.19.81-perf+) and an Android tablet (Samsung Galaxy Tab S7) running Android version 12 (kernel version 4.19.113-24856341)
+This software has been developed and verified on a 5G cell phone (TCL 10 5G UW on the Verizon network) running Android version 10 (kernel version 4.19.81-perf+) and a WiFi only Android tablet (Samsung Galaxy Tab S7) running Android version 12 (kernel version 4.19.113-24856341)

 The client file structure is based upon NodeJS Express HTTP localhost webserver: